 The last line can have the topic item shown as “Assessor (or MLS) AG/BG Measurement”.
 Drop the BG if the home does not have a Below Grade basement.
 Explain what these mean in the report, either on the UAD Abbreviations page, or in your Addendum, or maybe even on the 1004 form page 3 comment section that some appraisers don’t bother to use!

 Some appraisers will grumble, saying that those three extra lines are already used.
 True.
 You’ll have to combine items on the first two lines for adjustment purposes if that’s the case, in order to implement this brilliant ‘work around.’
 Just make a separate spreadsheet, or if you use one brand of software that has a built-in ‘worksheet’ spreadsheet that can transfer numbers in a particular field on the worksheet to the form field, use it.

-The other aspect to consider is whether or not to use the Fannie Mae ‘Exception Code’ as the first item on the Additional Features line on form page 1., for the majority of homes you will encounter.
+The other aspect to consider is whether or not to use the Fannie Mae ‘Exception Code’ as the first item on the Additional Features line on form page 1.
+I’m going to say NO, don’t do that, for the majority of homes you will encounter.
 The ‘Exception Code’ is meant to be used on the screwball, non-typical homes that the ANSI Standard has severe trouble with in terms of measuring.
 Use that code only if appropriate.